A Comprehensive Guide to DNA Methylation Sequencing Methods

 - Loyfer et al. Nature 2023. doi.org/10.1038/s41586-022-05580-6

-Overview: EM-seq uses a series of enzymatic reactions, instead of bisulfite conversion, to selectively convert unmethylated cytosines to uracil.
-Specifically, TET2 is used to hydroxylate methylated and hydroxymethylated cytosines, which protects them from downstream deamination by APOBEC.
-This alternative whole-genome DNA methylation sequencing strategy is gentler than bisulfite conversion, which helps preserve DNA integrity.
+Overview: Enzymatic DNA methylation profiling uses a series of enzymatic reactions, instead of bisulfite conversion, to selectively convert unmethylated cytosines to uracil.
+These alternative whole-genome DNA methylation sequencing strategies are gentler than bisulfite conversion, which helps preserve DNA integrity, and reduces sequencing requirements.
+Additional enzymes can be used to further distinguish between 5-methylcytosine (5mC) and 5-hydroxymethylcytosine (5hmC), an exciting innovation in the DNA methylation profiling toolbox.

-Pros: Base-pair resolution; vs. bisulfite conversion has reduced DNA damage, better performance with low-input samples; potentially compatible with formalin-fixed paraffin-embedded (FFPE) tissues.
+Pros: Base-pair resolution of 5mC and 5hmC; vs. bisulfite conversion has reduced DNA damage, better performance with low-input samples; potentially compatible with formalin-fixed paraffin-embedded (FFPE) tissues.

-Cons: Still requires deep sequencing; resource-intensive computational processing; relatively new, so fewer comparative studies.
+Cons: Still requires fairly deep sequencing; resource-intensive computational processing; relatively new, so fewer comparative studies.

 Best For: High-precision DNA methylation profiling in low-input or degraded samples.